Big expansion, new partnerships for Cape Regional

-CAPE MAY COURTHOUSE – With a multimillion-dollar expansion underway for a new outpatient surgery center and a new partnership with Cooper University Hospital, officials at Cape Regional Health System are feeling pretty good.
+CAPE MAY COURT HOUSE — With a multimillion-dollar expansion underway for a new out-patient surgery center and a new partnership with Cooper University Hospital, the officials at Cape Regional Health System are feeling pretty good.

 Crews broke ground in June for the newest project, an ambulatory service center that will add 19,000 square feet, including four new operating suites, and dramatically change the look of the hospital as seen from the Garden State Parkway.
 Planned to open for the summer of 2020, the $15 million expansion is designed for out-patient procedures.